The Double Standard: Children in Dog Parks vs. Dogs Out of Kids’ Parks

 Black and white photo of a sign in Toronto, Canada, that reads "No Dogs Allowed" in front of a playground.

-Home » Articles » The Vegan Experience » Animals » Rethinking Equality in the Treatment of Dogs and Children
+Home » Articles » The Vegan Experience » Animals » The Double Standard: Children in Dog Parks vs. Dogs Out of Kids’ Parks

 Parks are great; they encourage exercise, socializing, and enjoyment of the outdoors.
 Maintaining safe parks has been a challenge for years.
 Living in the city, these parks are essential for dogs like mine.
 They’re our shared backyards.
 All off-leash dog parks deserve the same level of respect and care as children’s parks.
 As a frequent dog park user, I believe it’s crucial to address the need for safe and optimal conditions in these areas.
-Furthermore, I am going to focus on comparing dog parks and parks intended for children as I find them remarkably similar but incompatible.
-The comparison of Dog Park vs. Children: Rethinking Equality is essential to understand the dynamics.
+Furthermore, I am going to focus on comparing dog parks and parks intended for children, as I find them remarkably similar but incompatible.
+The comparison of dog park vs. children and rethinking equality is essential to understanding their dynamics.

 A Comparative Analysis of Dog and Children’s Parks